pugur523/ama-tweaks/README.md

 > Automatically restocks items from a container block (like chests, shulker-boxes, etc.) when you open it.
 The `hotbarRestockList` can be customized in the `List` tab of the config.

+### tweakHoldBack

+> Automatically keeps you moving back.

+### tweakHoldForward

+> Automatically keeps you moving forward.

+### tweakHoldLeft

+> Automatically keeps you moving left.

+### tweakHoldRight

+> Automatically keeps you moving right.

+### tweakPreventBreakingAdjacentPortal

+> Prevents breaking blocks that are adjacent to a nether portal.

 ### tweakPreventPlacementOnPortalSides

 > Prevents block placement on sliced nether portal sides.
 This feature was ported from [taichi-tweaks](https://github.com/TaichiServer/taichi-tweaks)

+### tweakSafeStepProtection

+> Prevent breaking blocks below you while you're moving forward or sideways.
+This can be useful for activities like perimeter digging.